-As mentioned in the vids, creatine has an extensive list of potential health benefits, and my most recent article on that topic is covered HERE via the Life Extension Foundation.
-Specific to cognitive and neuro protection, creatine has been found to improve brain metabolism and energetics, reduces mental fatigue, improve memory and cognition and following extended sleep deprivation, creatine supplementation improved performance of complex “executive” tasks involving decision-making skills.
+As mentioned in the vids, creatine has an extensive list of potential health benefits, and my prior article on that topic is covered HERE via the Life Extension Foundation magazine.
+Specific to cognitive and neuro protection, creatine has been found to improve brain metabolism and energetics, reduces mental fatigue, improve memory and cognition and following extended sleep deprivation, creatine supplementation improved performance of complex “executive” tasks involving decision-making skills; data suggests it may help with depression and mood.
 Creatine is also highly neuro protective and helps protect the brain from a wide range of insults.
 That’s just the tip of the proverbial ice berg on the benefits of creatine, which should be taken as the monohydrate form.
-For those who want in-depth information on the various health benefits of creatine should read the article linked above, and my free report they can grab via the Free Stuff downloads and or, check out the many free articles and vids on the BrinkZone.
+For those who want in-depth information on the various health benefits of creatine should read the article linked above, check out the many free articles and vids on the BrinkZone.
 As I state in the vids, anyone who is surprised to see creatine in a mental focus, cognitive, health formula does not know creatine!
 The addition of creatine to a neuro-cognitive, mental energy/focus and health formula is the proverbial “no brainer.”
 No pun intended! 🙂

 People need to realize first off, coconut oil is a fad of late being pushed hard for a wide variety of proposed health benefits, some poorly supported by the science, some vastly over exaggerated, which I cover in a vid on coconut oil HERE if interested.
 That’s not to say coconut oil is without potential value, but its main use in Bomb Proof Coffee is not as “magic fat” but as a useful and pleasant tasting way to mix the cocoa and small amount of skim milk into an emulsion, which improves taste and possible absorption of the cocoa compounds.
 Yes, a small amount of medium chain triglycerides (MCTs) will come from the addition of the coconut oil, and there’s some potential cognitive benefits from MCTs, and I’ll tweak recs as future studies suggest.
 For now, consider the addition coconut oil to Bomb Proof Coffee as functional and good tasting vs. as an active part of the recipe as the other ingredients are listed above.
 However, if one wants to add more coconut oil to this recipe than I call for (see vids ) there’s no harm done to the effects of the other ingredients.